/ build-guides / How to Build a WordPress Plugin as a Solo Developer

 PHP (obviously, it's WordPress), JavaScript for any admin UI interactivity, and React if your plugin has a complex settings page or dashboard.
 WordPress itself uses React for Gutenberg blocks, so it's a natural fit.

 For development environment, use Local by Flywheel or wp-env (the official Docker-based dev environment).
-Both give you a local WordPress installation in minutes.
-Use WP-CLI for database operations and scaffolding.
+The official package is @wordpress/env, currently at version 11.7.0 with roughly 56,000 weekly downloads on npm, and it spins up a local WordPress install in minutes.
+Use WP-CLI (currently v2.12.0) for database operations and scaffolding.

 Step-by-Step Plan